 · Joint problems (e.g. Tennis elbow, frozen shoulder, ankle & knee problems)

 How many treatments will I need?
-Usually the minimum recommended is 3-5 sessions.
-However up to 10 or more may be required in certain chronic conditions.
+Usually the minimum recommended is 2-5 sessions.
+More sessions may be required in certain chronic conditions while other conditions resolve after 1 session.
+If, after 2/3 sessions you are not feeling any change in your condition we will discuss other treatment options.
 The number needed is generally determined by the nature of the health issue, how long you have it and the state of your health.
 Bowen sessions can be repeated through-out the year for maintenance, to promote general well-being and for stress relief.